 - 1. A pre-assigned seating plan will be used in all mid-term and final examinations. - 2.
-Students are advised to arrive at the examination room at least 20 minutes before the scheduled exam time. - 3.
-No person will be allowed in an examination room during an examination except the students concerned and those supervising the examination. - 4.
+Students are advised to arrive at the examination room at least 20 minutes before the scheduled exam time. - No person will be allowed in an examination room during an examination except the students concerned and those supervising the examination. - 4.
 Students will not be permitted to enter the examination room later than 15 minutes after the start of the exam, or to leave except under supervision until at least half an hour after the exam has commenced. - 5.
 No communication, verbal or non-verbal, is permitted once the student enters the examination room and during the examination.
 Students may not leave the examination room unescorted for any reason. - 6.
 Students shall place their watch or timepiece on their desks.
-Cell phones may not be used as time pieces. - 7.
+Items that have functions other than indicating time may not be used as time pieces.
+E.g. cellphones, smart watches, or similar electronic items. - 7.
 Only a pen, pencil, ruler, calculator (if permitted) and signed Photo I.D. card (eg. T-Card, up-to-date passport, current driver's license or current Canadian health card) will be allowed on the student's table.